olibre/GreatTips/GUTs/README.md

 }
 ```

-* Is this a godd way of testing?
+* Is this a good way of testing?
 * What can be improved?